Sibiu

 Overview

 Sibiu is one of Romania’s most student-friendly mid-sized cities: historic, walkable, and plugged into a growing innovation and cultural scene.
 As a study destination, Sibiu balances academic depth at Lucian Blaga University of Sibiu (ULBS) with an international calendar of festivals and museums—great for students who want a compact city that still feels global.
-The local economy is anchored by IT & services, automotive suppliers, tourism, and public institutions, offering varied internship pathways while you study.

-The city’s architectural core—its Upper and Lower Towns—sits 10–15 minutes from most university facilities, compressing commutes and costs.
 According to Romania’s official census (RPL 2021), Sibiu Municipality is among Transylvania’s larger urban centers, a scale that supports strong services without big-city prices.

 Sibiu is the seat of Sibiu County, in Romania’s Centru development region, set on the Transylvanian Plateau at the foot of the Southern Carpathians.
 The municipality is connected to national corridors by rail, national roads (DN1/E68), and an international airport 10–15 minutes from the center.
-The city’s official population baseline comes from RPL 2021 definitive results (municipal level), published by the National Institute of Statistics (INS).

 Basic Specifications